Seasonal job types

 Cutting back trees or vines using pruning shears.
 These jobs are often well paid, but require a good level of physical fitness.
 They are usually carried out in winter in difficult weather conditions.

 Pruning shears can be electric or manual depending on the region and the type of pruning.
-Pruning can be paid according to how much you get done, or paid by the hour, depending on the type of trees.
 Manual pruning shears require repeated effort from your hands and can be tough to start with.